twobin/react-lazyload/README.md

 [Online Demo](//jasonslyvia.github.io/react-lazyload/examples/)

+**Version 2.0.0 is currently in beta, but it's highly recommended to use 2.0.0 for simplicity.**

 ## Why it's better

  - Take performance in mind, only 2 event listeners for all lazy-loaded components
  - Support both `one-time lazy load` and `continuous lazy load` mode
- - `wheel` / `mousewheel` / `resize` event handler is debounced so you won't suffer frequent update
+ - `scroll` / `resize` event handler is throttled so you won't suffer frequent update, you can switch to debounce mode too
  - IE 8 compatible
  - Decorator supported

 ## Installation

 ```
-$ npm install --save react-lazyload

-// If you tend to support React v0.13, you should use v0.2.4 which is the
-// latest compatible version
-$ npm install --save react-lazyload@0.2.4
+$ npm install --save react-lazyload@2.0.0-beta.3
 ```

 ## Usage